Blotch3D/Blotch3D/readme.md

 You can also convert standard 3D model files, fonts, etc. to "XNB" files for use by your MonoGame project.
 The MonoGame content manager (pipeline tool) is used to make this conversion.
-This is the reason the Monogame SDK must be installed rather than the NuGet package, which does not include the pipeline manager.
+See the [Quick start for Windows](#quick-start-for-windows) section for details.

 There are countless standard 3D models that can be downloaded, or you can create one from scratch.
 To create one from scratch, if you don't